tidymodels/planning/survival-analysis/package_changes.md

 * There was some discussion about packages like `workflows` (and maybe `recipes`) making the time/event columns into a `Surv` object.
 This would simplify the changes to `tune` and other packages but increase the complexity to `workflows`.
 Our current thinking is to require the user to make a `Surv` object in a column in the data frame, prior to any analysis.
 This follows the recommendation to do any modifications of the response prior to recipes etc.

-* The possibility of adding a subclass to `model_fit` objects for these types of models.

 Details on changes, per package, follow.

 ## parsnip